 In his effort to better integrate evolution into the behavioral sciences, Glenn has collaborated with David Sloan Wilson (and several other folks at Binghamton) to (a) develop SUNY New Paltz's vibrant evolutionary studies program and (b) to expand evolutionary studies across the world of higher education.
-Toward this end, along with Jen Waldo of New Paltz, Glenn and David received a large National Science Foundation grant that made for great advances in the expansion of evolutionary studies in the USA and beyond.
+Toward this end, along with Jen Waldo of New Paltz, he and David received a large National Science Foundation grant that made for great advances in the expansion of evolutionary studies in the USA and beyond.

 Glenn also directs the New Paltz Evolutionary Psychology lab, which includes lots of students (both undergraduates and graduate students).
 In his words, "these students are awesome!"